 | Schemas | save_schema | Persist a schema Claude authored directly — no LLM call, no cost, validated server-side. |

-| Schemas | update_schema | Rename, replace content, retag, or pin a saved schema without an LLM call. |
+| Schemas | update_schema | Rename, replace content, retag, pin, or toggle the ambiguity check on a saved schema without an LLM call. |

 | Schemas | delete_schema | Soft-delete a saved schema by UUID. |